 $ sudo nano /etc/filebeat/filebeat.yml

-YAML indentation is significant; use spaces and keep nested keys aligned.
+YAML indentation is significant; keep nested keys aligned and use spaces instead of tabs.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK